CodandoTV/StreamPlayerApp/README.md

 ## 🎯 About

-StreamPlayerApp is an open source project based on the Netflix app, all of the features are implemented by members of our CodandoTV community.
-The objective is to provide a learning and practical programming experience, in addition to serving as a mentoring platform.
+StreamPlayerApp is an open source project based on the Netflix app, all of the features are being implemented by members of our CodandoTV community.
+The objective is to provide a learning and practical programming experience, serving as a mentoring platform.
 These are the technologies we are using here:

 **Flow, Compose, Koin, NavigationCompose, Arquitetura MVVM com clean architecture entre outras ( ainda será separado um link para isso)**

 ## 🏋️‍♀️ Goal
 This project was initiated with the purpose of providing a hands-on and collaborative learning opportunity for the community.
-Through it, participants can improve their skills in Android development, Kotlin, application architecture and teamwork.
+Through it, participants can improve their skills in Android development, Kotlin, clean architecture and teamwork.

 ## 💬 Communication
-We have a specific channel called [#projeto-netflix](https://discord.com/channels/843114243859546142/1101921493010616351)) in our [Discord](https://discord.gg/fZMDmjKmju) server to  about the project.
+We have a specific channel called [#projeto-netflix](https://discord.com/channels/843114243859546142/1101921493010616351)) in our [Discord](https://discord.gg/fZMDmjKmju) server to talk about the project.

 ------------------------------------------